tianyikillua/code_aster_on_docker/README.md

     as_run foo.export
 ```

-To immediately verify that Code_Aster indeed works, launch a simple testcase
+To immediately verify that Code_Aster indeed works, you may launch a simple testcase (here `forma02a`)

 ```sh
 as_run --test forma02a